No Onset of Labor within 24 Hours after Drop in Body Temperature in Dogs

 Basics and possible causes

-The drop in body temperature in a pregnant dog is a natural biological marker that indicates impending birth.
-This occurs due to hormonal changes, particularly the decline in progesterone levels, which are responsible for maintaining the pregnancy.
-A temperature drop of about 1°C (from approximately 38.5°C to 37.5°C or less) usually occurs within 12 to 24 hours before the onset of labor.
+The drop in body temperature in a pregnant dog is a natural biological marker indicating that birth is approaching.
+This happens due to hormonal changes, particularly the decline in progesterone levels, which is responsible for maintaining the pregnancy.
+A temperature drop of about 1°C (from approx. 38.5°C to 37.5°C or less) usually occurs within 12 to 24 hours before the onset of labor.

-However, if no labor occurs 24 hours after this temperature drop, this could indicate a delay or standstill in the birth, which is known as “uterine inertia” or “difficult birth”.
-Possible causes include hormonal imbalances, mechanical obstructions in the birth canal, or insufficient strength of contractions.
+However, if no contractions occur 24 hours after this temperature drop, it could indicate a delay or a standstill in the birthing process, known as “uterine inertia” or “labor dysfunction.”
+Possible causes include hormonal imbalances, mechanical obstructions in the birth canal, or insufficient contraction strength.

-A common cause for the absence of labor after a temperature drop is primary or secondary uterine atony.
-In primary uterine atony, the uterus does not begin contractions at all, while in secondary uterine atony, contractions subside after an initial start.
-This can be caused by exhaustion of the female dog, too many puppies, or overly large puppies.
+A common cause for the absence of contractions after a temperature drop is primary or secondary uterine inertia.
+In primary uterine inertia, the uterus does not start contracting at all, while in secondary uterine inertia, contractions weaken after an initial start.
+This can be caused by the mother’s exhaustion, a very large number of puppies, or puppies that are too large.

 Typical accompanying symptoms